pkmn/engine/src/lib/gen1/README.md

 This document exists to describe the design of pkmn's Generation I ("RBY") engine.
 A high level overview of the project's design can be found in the [top level design document](../../../docs/DESIGN.md).
-The Gen I engine is implemented and tested across the following files.
+The Generation I engine is implemented and tested across the following files:

 - [`data.zig`](data.zig) ([`data`](data)): contains definitions of all of the data structures used by the engine, described in detail [below](#data-structures)